mohamedhafez/parallelizer/README.md

 ##Using

-Paralellizer#run takes an array of procs to run, and gives you back an equally sized array with the results of each proc (or the exception raised by it).
+Parallelizer#run takes an array of procs to run, and gives you back an equally sized array with the results of each proc (or the exception raised by it).

 ```ruby
 p.run [Proc.new { 2-1 }, Proc.new { raise "hello!" }, Proc.new { 1+2 }]